-The County of Prince Edward is implementing a Municipal Accommodation Tax (MAT) on February 1, 2021.
+The County of Prince Edward implemented a Municipal Accommodation Tax (MAT) on February 1, 2021.
 MAT is a tax that is levied on visitors rather than residents.
 Currently, more than 20 municipalities in Ontario have implemented a MAT.

 View the County of Prince Edward MAT by-law.

-The 4% MAT comes into effect February 1, 2020.
-MAT will apply to bookings that are received on or after February 1, 2021.
+The 4% MAT came into effect February 1, 2021.
+MAT applies to bookings that are received on or after February 1, 2021.

 The MAT for Prince Edward County will be charged at the industry standard rate of 4%.